imshealth/go-decorator/README.md

 # Contributing

 Missing a feature?
-[Open an issue][issues] or fork and send over a pull request.
+[Open an issue](issues) or fork and send over a pull request.

 # License
 This work is published under the MIT license.